English

 The Linear-drive Pluggable Optics (LPO) technology uses a linear drive approach, replacing DSPs with Transimpedance Amplifier (TIA) and DRIVER (drive chip) with high linearity and EQ capabilities.
 Although DSPs offer functions such as digital clock recovery and dispersion compensation, enabling signal recovery with lower error rates, they also bring higher power consumption and cost.

 Compared with traditional solutions, LPO modules use just linear analog components in the data interface, eliminating the need for DSP architecture.
 So, LPO modules can lower system power consumption and latency by roughly 50% while harming system error rate and transmission distance.
-This is obviously suitable for short-range, high-bandwidth, low-power, and low-latency data communication in modern Al computing centers.
+This is obviously suitable for short-range, high-bandwidth, low-power, and low-latency data communication in modern HPC centers.

 The 800G Optical Transceiver Classification